walien/mongotain/README.md

                  .configDB("mongotain_config") // MongoURI is set by default : mongodb://localhost:27017
                  .targetDB("mongotain_target") // MongoURI is set by default : mongodb://localhost:27017
                  .scriptsPath(Paths.get("[PATH TO YOUR MONGODB JS SCRIPTS]"))
+                 .allowMultipleScriptExecutions() // only if you want the db scripts to be re-executed during each mongotain run
                  .build();

     mongotain.start();